Yoshi-Exeler/style/README.md

     }
 }
 ```
-A better version of this would be, simply having a function that is not associated to anything else:
+A better version of this would be, simply having a function that is not associated with anything else:
 ```go
 func Download(url string) []byte {
     // do some logic to download the url